dankelley/dek_blog/_posts/2024-02-03-lidar-halifax.md

 3. There is no water present in this view, so no blue appears.
 Obviously, if a colour scheme containing blue were to be used, the missing-value colour would have to be changed from `"blue"` as used here.
+4. Reference 4 is a somewhat dated, but useful, video about how LIDAR works.
+I think there is a typo on a slide about accuracy, stating that the unit was centimetre, but I think it is metre.
+Still, the talk is very clear, and at a level that suits the discussion here.

 ![Citadel](/dek_blog/docs/assets/images/2024-02-03-lidar_citadel.png)